Therapeutic Benefits Of Cooked Apples and Cloves

 Science has discovered a special connection between the gut and the brain.
 Researchers have coined the term, the gut-brain axis upon discovery that the central nervous system (brain and spinal cord), digestive system and the enteric nervous system (ENS- the “brain in the gut”) are inextricably linked.
 In fact, research points to the ENS being the “brain of the brain”, and acts independently from the central nervous system.
 Fundamentally, this means that the gut is actually connected to, and communicates bidirectionally with our thoughts, feelings and emotions through chemical interactions.
 These interactions happening inside each and everyone of us are mainly because of neurotransmitters and hormones made by the friendly bacteria in your gut.
 In fact, research has shown that the friendly bacteria in your gut produce 90% of the neurotransmitters in your brain.
 Take for example the chemical, serotonin, known as the “happy hormone”.
 Serotonin is a hormone that aids in your sleep, appetite and digestion and stabilizes your mood and your feelings.

-What the research is pointing to is that our health and happiness is dependent upon our ability to maintain positive mental, emotional and physical habits which in turn is dependent on the quality of our digestive system.
+What the research is pointing to is that brain function and our health and happiness is dependent upon the quality of our digestive system, coined as the gut-brain axis.

-A good place to start in keeping apana vata and prana vata balanced, and overall vata dosha is by maintaining a steady routine, don’t push your bed time past 10pm, eat fresh, warm, unctuous meals on time, try not to rush around too much and have daily quiet time.
+A good place to start to keep apana vata and prana vata balanced, and overall vata dosha is to maintain a steady routine, don’t push your bed time past 10pm, eat fresh, warm, unctuous meals on time, try not to rush around too much and have daily quiet time.

+According to Ayurveda and modern science good digestion is needed for brain health.
 When digestion is in good order ojas is made.
-According to Ayurveda, good digestion promotes optimum health.
-This apple recipe is good for digestion.
-Ojas is the last and finest product made after food has been properly digested, absorbed and assimilated which in the process makes all of our seven tissues- your physical body as classified in Ayurveda.
-Transformation of one tissue to the next follows this order: blood plasma (rasa), blood (rakta), muscle (mamsa), fat (meda), bone (asthi), bone marrow (majja), reproductive fluid (shukra), and then finally ojas is made.
+This apple recipe is good for digestion, and when food is digested well, our friendly bacteria thrive, and we make lots of ojas.
+Ojas is the last and finest product made after food has been properly digested, absorbed and assimilated.
+When we eat food we nourish all of our seven tissues- your physical body as Ayurveda outlines has seven tissue layers.
+Transformation of one tissue to the next follows this order: blood plasma (rasa) makes blood tissue (rakta), blood makes muscle tissue (mamsa), muscle makes fat tissue (meda), fat makes bone tissue (asthi), bone tissue makes bone marrow (majja), and bone marrow makes reproductive fluid (shukra).
+When all the seven tissues have been nourished, the final product that is made is ojas.
 Ojas is what gives us mental and physical stamina and a strong immune system.
 Ojas also gives us a beautiful glow and aura, translated by Vaidya Mishra as the “neurotransmitters and hormones” of the human physiology.
-When digestion is not in good order, or eat food that is too heavy for your digestive system to digest, then ama is produced.
+When digestion is not good, or food is too heavy for your digestive system to digest, then ama is produced, and less ojas is made.
 Ama is partially digested food that clog up our physical channels.
-Examples of physical channels would be arteries and veins, lymphatic vessels, the digestive tract including the colon, right down to tiny capillaries.
+Examples of physical channels would be arteries and veins, lymphatic vessels, the digestive tract, including the colon.

-This takes us to why good digestion and easy to digest food are necessary for overall health simply because if too much ama is being made, then not enough ojas is being produced which leads to a decline in neurotransmitters and hormones.
+This takes us to why good digestion is key to optimum health, simply because if too much ama is being made, and not eliminated they block circulation of wherever they are stuck, then not enough ojas, which means a decline in neurotransmitters and hormones.
+Ama is the opposite of ojas.
 Ama turns acidic in the body when it does not get cleared out in a timely manner.
 In Ayurveda, acidic ama is called amavisha; visha means poison.
 Evacuating amavisha safely out of the body requires preparing the physical channels first before their release.
-But this is another subject found in this blog.
+But this is another subject discussed in this blog.

 Conclusion